CYBER NEWS

 Excellent article by OnePoint, written with the business intelligence experts at EGE, on the subject.

-The new recommendations in terms of safeguard policy: move from the 3-2-1 strategy, which has become insufficient, to the robust strategy of 3-2-1-1-0.
+New recommendations in terms of backup policy: move from the 3-2-1 strategy, which has become insufficient, to the robust 3-2-1-1-0 strategy.

-The 3-2-1 rule recommended three copies of data on two different media with one off-site copy.
-Initially proposed by Peter Krogh, this rule must adapt to changes in current risks.
-In an ever-growing and interacting digital landscape, more advanced backup strategies are emerging to meet the needs.
-Veeam, highlights the 3-2-1-1-0 rule, which meets the objective of ensuring data recovery by diversifying storage copies.
-By embedding these principles into their practices, organizations can ensure the security and availability of their data in a dynamic digital environment.
+The 3-2-1 rule recommended three copies of data on two different media, with one copy off-site.
+Initially proposed by Peter Krogh, this rule needs to adapt to today's evolving risks.
+In a digital landscape that is constantly growing and interacting, more advanced backup strategies are emerging to meet these needs.
+Veeam, for example, promotes the 3-2-1-1-0 rule, which meets the objective of ensuring data recovery by diversifying storage copies.
+By integrating these principles into their practices, companies can guarantee the security and availability of their data in a dynamic digital environment.

 Recommendations 3-2-1-1-0: